mfix22/use-climate-change-reminder/packages/climate-change-reminder/README.md

 $ npm install --save use-climage-change-reminder
 ```

-to automatically print the message on install.
+to automatically print the message after installation.

 Otherwise you can
 import and call the function manually in your project: